What is the School's remote learning provision?

 How can my child travel to school ?

 Wherever possible students are encouraged to walk to School, not only does this reduce traffic congestion it also provides the opportunity for some light exercise.
-Due to the high levels of fast moving traffic students are asked to only cross Watford Road and Scots Hill using a pedestrian crossing or traffic island.
+Due to the high levels of fast-moving traffic, students are asked to only cross Watford Road and Scots Hill using a pedestrian crossing or traffic island.
 Under no circumstance should students be crossing the Watford Road between All Saints Church and Yorke Road.

 The School would be grateful if parents discuss their child’s walking route with them and consider safe crossing points.
-We would also ask parents to encourage their child to not listen to music whilst walking to School in order to prevent the possibility of an incident highlighted in the video below which was produced by a group of our Film students.
+We would also ask parents to encourage their child to not listen to music whilst walking to School in order to prevent the possibility of an incident highlighted in the video below which was produced by a group of our Film Studies students.

 • Wear a helmet